costajob/app-servers/README.md

 GO memory consumption is good, considering the embedded runtime.

 #### CPU
-GO uses one routine per connection to run more than one core.
+GO uses one routine per connection to deliver parallelism.

 ### Asynchttpserver
 I used the asynchttpserver module to implement an asynchronous server with Nim.